Child and Teen Therapy

 For the same reason, the treatment of a child is quite unlike the treatment of an adult.
 Since younger children's cognitive abilities, language use, and judgment operate on a different level, traditional “talk therapy” is rarely useful with them.
 The solution?
 “Play is the work of children” -- and this applies to therapy as well.
 In my experience, play therapy is the best method to work out children's problems.
 When used by a skilled and experienced counselor, therapeutic play can move a child from symbolically processing their issues to verbalizing them, which is already winning half the battle -- while maintaining the fun, enjoyable atmosphere of the sessions (important in motivating the little one to continue attending the appointments).

 In working with children, I have found that problems of emotional (as opposed to developmental) nature always have their roots in the child's environment: divorce, past trauma, death in the family, move, inconsistent or troubled caregivers, parental discord, etc. Even if the parents just “inherited” the problem, effective child therapy always includes the parents.
-When I treat a child, I usually have parent sessions at least once a month so that the parents, during which I explain what they can do in order to help the child improve.
+When I treat a child, I usually have parent sessions at least once a month, during which I discuss with parents what they can do at home in order to help the child improve.

 Communicating with the teachers of my minor clients is also an important part of the puzzle.
 They also need to know what is going on in the child's treatment, and how they can help.
 A therapist's presence can mollify a teacher who has been frustrated with the parents due to the child's behavior problems at school.